shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab14_Survey.md

     ![](../images/custom-voice-40.png)

- **Result:** You have successfully created a project and using template created a survey.
-Followed by creating an email template you have sent the survey by email successfully.
+ **Result:** You have successfully created a project and using a template, created a survey.
+Followed by creating an email template.
+Finally sending the survey using the email template.